udayvir-singh/pass-menu/README.md

-`pass-menu` is a command-line utility that provides a general interface to password store that works well with any command that accepts stdin. ie `fzf`, `dmenu`, `rofi` and even `grep`.
+`pass-menu` is a command-line utility that provides a general interface to password store that works well with any command that accepts stdin. ie `fzf`, `dmenu`, `rofi`, and even `grep`.

 ## Features

-- :penguin: Follows the UNIX philosophy, thus allowing easy integration with any CLI tool.
+- :penguin: Follows the UNIX philosophy, allowing easy integration with any CLI tool.
 - :briefcase: Written entirely in Bash, ensuring maximum portability.
 - :four_leaf_clover: Supports autofill and clipboard functionality on both Wayland and X11.
-- :floppy_disk: Utilizes a custom LR parser for passfiles, thus allowing support for:
+- :floppy_disk: Utilizes a custom LR parser for passfiles that supports:
   - :dart: Fields composed of key-value pairs separated by colons.
   - :closed_lock_with_key: OTP code generation from otpauth URIs.
   - :minidisc: Scriptable actions for automating passfiles.